G-typical Witt vectors with coefficients and the norm: Preliminaries

 \begin{lemma} Let $I$ be a (possibly infinite) indexing set.
 Then the product functor $\text{Ab}^I \to \text{Ab}_\text{Haus}$ preserves reflexive coequalisers. \end{lemma} \begin{proof} Suppose

 is a reflexive coequaliser of abelian groups, for all $i \in I$.
 We want to show that

 is a reflexive coequaliser in $\text{Ab}_\text{Haus}$, where the terms have the usual product topology.

 We first observe that this diagram is a reflexive coequaliser in $\text{Ab}$.
-This is fairly straightforward to check, crucially using the fact that $f(x) \sim g(x)$ for $x \in A_i$ is already an equivalence relation on $B_i$.
+This is fairly straightforward to check, crucially using the fact that $f(x) \sim g(x)$ for $x \in A_i$ is already an equivalence relation on $B_i$ (note infinite products do not in general preserve reflexive coequalisers of sets since this step fails; the abelian group structure is crucial here).
 Since $\prod_{i \in I} B_i \to \prod_{i \in I} C_i$ is a quotient map (it is surjective and open), the diagram is also a reflexive coequaliser of topological abelian groups.
 Since all terms are Hausdorff, we conclude that the diagram is a reflexive coequaliser in $\text{Ab}_\text{Haus}$. \end{proof}

 \begin{lemma} Tensor powers preserve reflexive coequalisers.
 That is, let

 be a reflexive coequaliser diagram in $\text{Mod}$.
 Then

 is a reflexive coequaliser in $\text{Mod}$ (and hence also gives a reflexive coequaliser of underlying abelian groups). \end{lemma} \begin{proof} This is a somewhat tedious but not too hard exercise.
 Alternatively, see the proof of Proposition~1.14 in \cite{dotto_witt_2022}. \end{proof}